Hyundai IONIQ 5 N Review

 -

-The man tasked with doing this is Albert Biermann, he’s the head of the sporty Hyundai offshoot "N" and he’s already achieved miracles with the brand’s petrol cars.
-He has taken some of the blandest hatchbacks around and turned them into performance models, which get nods of respect at any track day or car meet.
+The man who was tasked with doing this is Albert Biermann.
+He’s the head of the sporty Hyundai offshoot "N" brand, and he’s already achieved miracles with the brand’s petrol cars.
+He has taken some of the blandest hatchbacks around and turned them into performance models that get nods of respect at any track day.

-But now he has turned to face the electric future.
+Now, he's turned to face the electric future.
 He believes that just because the Hyundais of tomorrow will run on electricity, rather than super unleaded, its sports cars shouldn’t lose their soul.
-Biermann was poached from BMW’s M division and as he approaches retirement, he wants to put his name to a suitable swansong before he hands over the reigns to his successor.
-He worked his magic at Kia, with the Kia EV6 GT, and the car he has chosen for his final transformation is the Ioniq 5.
+Biermann was poached from BMW’s M division, he's already worked his magic at Kia with the Kia EV6 GT, and the car he has chosen for his final transformation is the IONIQ 5.

 The N gets a bigger 84kWh battery than the standard model, which is paired with two motors.
 From that combination you get up to 640bhp and just under 550lb ft of torque, giving a 0-62mph time of around 3.4 seconds and top speed of 160+ mph.
 You’ll be beating Lamborghinis off the line with that kind of speed.